chemfiles/Chemfiles.jl/doc/reference.rst

 .. jl:function:: close(trajectory::Trajectory)

-    Close a trajectory file, flush any buffer content to the hard drive, and free the associated memory.
+    Close a `Trajectory`_, flushing any buffer content to the hard drive, and freeing the associated memory.

+.. _Frame:

 ``Frame`` type and associated functions
 ---------------------------------------

-The Frame class hold all data from a simulation, and can be constructed either from a Trajectory while reading a file, or directly.
+The `Frame`_ type hold all data from a simulation, and can be constructed either from a Trajectory while reading a file, or directly.

 .. jl:function:: Frame(natoms = 0)

-    Create an empty frame with initial capacity of ``natoms``.
+    Create an empty `Frame`_ with initial capacity of ``natoms``.
 It will be automatically resized if needed.

 .. jl:function:: natoms(frame::Frame) -> Integer

-    Get the frame size, i.e. the current number of atoms
+    Get the `Frame`_ size, i.e. the current number of atoms

 .. jl:function:: size(frame::Frame) -> Integer

-    Get the frame size, i.e. the current number of atoms
+    Get the `Frame`_ size, i.e. the current number of atoms

 .. jl:function:: resize!(frame::Frame, natoms::Integer)

-    Resize the positions and the velocities in frame, to make space for `natoms` atoms.
+    Resize the positions and the velocities in `Frame`_, to make space for `natoms` atoms.
 This function may invalidate any pointer to the positions or the velocities if the new size is bigger than the old one.
 In all the cases, previous data is conserved.
 This function conserve the presence or absence of velocities.

 .. jl:function:: positions(frame::Frame) -> Array{Float32, 2}

-    Get a pointer to the positions in a frame.
+    Get a pointer to the positions in a `Frame`_.
 The positions are readable and writable from this array.
 If the frame is resized (by writing to it, or calling ``resize``), the array is invalidated.

 .. jl:function:: velocities(frame::Frame)

-    Get a pointer to the velocities in a frame.
+    Get a pointer to the velocities in a `Frame`_.
 The velocities are readable and writable from this array.
 If the frame is resized (by writing to it, or calling ``resize``), the array is invalidated.